UK ‘to face worst downturn of major economies’ in 2023, says OECD

 Britain facing recession which much of world will avoid, says report

-The UK is facing the worst downturn of major economies next year and is set for a recession which much of the rest of the world will avoid, according to a new report from the Organisation for Economic Co-operation and Development (OECD).
+The government was today accused of sending the country into an economic “doom loop” after new forecasts suggest Britain will rank bottom of the growth league table for major economies for the next two years in succession.

+The finding from the Organisation for Economic Co-operation and Development (OECD) came as prime minister Rishi Sunak warned his cabinet of a bleak winter ahead, due to soaring inflation, strike threats and spiralling NHS waiting lists.

-The global economic thinktank sharply downgraded its forecasts for the UK economy, predicting it will shrink by 0.4 per cent in 2023 and grow by just 0.2 per cent in 2024.
-As recently as September, it was expecting GDP to flatline next year.
+Britain’s prospects were sharply downgraded by the intergovernmental think tank, which forecast GDP will shrink by 0.4 per cent in 2023 and grow by just 0.2 per cent in 2024.
+As recently as September, it was expecting the UK economy to flatline next year.

-The OECD blamed worker shortages and “untargeted” energy support for painful inflation, forecast to peak at the end of this year around its current level of 11.1 per cent and remain above 9 per cent into early 2023, before slowing to 4.5 per cent by the end of next year and 2.7 per cent in 2024.

-Its report sees UK interest rates rising further from 3 per cent currently to 4.5 per cent by April next year, while unemployment will lift from 3.6 per cent to 5 per cent by the end of 2024.

 Register for free to continue reading